5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(SSDT-PLUG)/README.md

 1. Download [**SSDTTime**](https://github.com/corpnewt/SSDTTime) and run it
 2. Pres "D", drag in your system's DSDT and hit "ENTER"
 3. Generate all the SSDTs you need.
-4. The SSDTs will be stored under `Results` inside of the `SSDTTime-master` Folder along with `patches_OC.plist`.
+4. The SSDTs will be stored under `Results` inside the `SSDTTime-master` Folder along with `patches_OC.plist`.
 5. Copy the generated `SSDTs` to EFI/OC/ACPI
-6. Open `patches_OC.plist` and copy the the included patches and files listes under "ACPI > Add" to your `config.plist` (to the same section, of course).
+6. Open `patches_OC.plist` and copy the included patches and files listed under "ACPI > Add" to your `config.plist` (to the same section, of course).
 7. Save.
 Reboot.
 Done.

 ## Patching method 2: manual